Unity-Technologies/unityscript2csharp/readme.md

 1. Keep in mind that you'll have best results (i.e, a smoother conversion process) if your UnityScripts have  *#pragma strict* applied to them.

-1. Launch Unity editor (**preferably, 5.6x**) and make sure you allow APIUpdater to run and update any obsolete API usages.
+1. Launch Unity editor (**preferably, 2018.2**) and make sure you allow APIUpdater to run and update any obsolete API usages.
 This is necessary to avoid compilation errors during the conversion.

+Next step is to run the converter.
+For that we recomend trying the _Editor Unity Package Integration_ first:

+1. Install the package (downloaded from [here](https://github.com/Unity-Technologies/unityscript2csharp/releases))
+1. Select _Tools/Convert Project from UnityScript to C#_
+1. Follow the steps.

-Next step is to run the application (UnityScript2CSharp.exe) passing the path to the project (**-p**) the Unity root installation folder (**-u**) and any additional assembly references (**-r**) used by the UnityScript scripts.
+If you need more control over the options used during the conversion, you can use the application (UnityScript2CSharp.exe) passing the path to the project (**-p**) the Unity root installation folder (**-u**) and any additional assembly references (**-r**) used by the UnityScript scripts.
 Bellow you can find a list of valid command line arguments and their meaning:

 | Argument | Meaning |
 |----------------|-----------------------------------|